gtk-rs/lgpl-docs/gtksource/vendor.md

 [`Map`](struct.Map.html), [`View`](struct.View.html)
 <!-- impl View::fn new -->
 Creates a new `View`.

-An empty default `Buffer` will be created for you and can be retrieved with `gtk::TextViewExt::get_buffer`.
-If you want to specify your own buffer, consider `View::new_with_buffer`.
+By default, an empty `Buffer` will be lazily created and can be retrieved with `gtk::TextViewExt::get_buffer`.

+If you want to specify your own buffer, either override the `gtk::TextViewClass` create_buffer factory method, or use `View::new_with_buffer`.

 # Returns